Household Hazardous Waste & Electronic Waste

 What is Household Hazardous Waste & Electronic Waste?

 Household hazardous waste (HHW) is any material (gas, liquid, or solid) from a home that may pose a health threat to people, animals, or the environment if handled or disposed of improperly.
-Common examples include chemicals labeled "poison," "toxic," "flammable," "corrosive," or "reactive," electronic devices, paint, motor oil, and products containing mercury (including fluorescent bulbs).
+Common examples include chemicals labeled "poison," "toxic," "flammable," "corrosive," or "reactive," electronic devices, batteries, medical sharps, paint, motor oil, and products containing mercury (including fluorescent bulbs).

 HHW should never be thrown into the trash or poured down the sink, sewer or storm drains.
 Improper disposal may injure refuse workers, pollute ground water, waterways, and the ocean, potentially destroying marine life.
 For these reasons, improper disposal is illegal.

-How do I dispose of HHW?
+How Do I Dispose of HHW?

 Information for Homebound Residents